JoshuaRheee/ArcTan-ks-/README.md

 1. Install Pip
 2. Install pygame
 3. Download the zip file of the game
 4. Open using IDLE.
-Make sure you are not running the program in a terminal, otherwise it will close immediately
+Make sure you are not running the program in a terminal

 Through the use of Python's library pygame, we created our game called Arctan(ks) during OwlHacks 2023.